Effects: More extreme weather

 Summary

-- If we understand how likely an event occurs because of climate change versus natural fluctuations such as El Niño—we can better plan to mitigate future climate costs.
+If we understand how likely an event occurs because of climate change versus natural fluctuations, or how much climate change has turbo-charged the effects of large scale weather patterns such as El Niño we can better plan to mitigate future climate costs.

-- Insurance underwriters use these tools to help calculate the cost of insurance, or to decline your insurance; for example if you live in an area at risk from rising sea levels.
+Insurance underwriters use climate attribution tools to help calculate the cost of insurance, or to decline your insurance; for example if you live in an area at risk from floods or rising sea levels.

-Fear & Wonder is a new podcast from The Conversation that takes you inside the UN’s era-defining climate report via the hearts and minds of the scientists who wrote it.
-In this episode, the presenters are delving into one of the major shifts in the public communication of climate change – the attribution of extreme weather events to climate change.
+Podcast from The Conversation that takes you inside the UN’s era-defining climate report via the hearts and minds of the scientists who wrote it.
+In this episode, the presenters delve into one of the major shifts in the public communication of climate change: the attribution of extreme weather events to climate change (April 2023).

 More information